arturshyshko/automyte/src/automyte/PLANS.md

 1. Check for any bash command error wherever they are called and handle an error?
 Raise exception?
 1. Add util for reading paths from a separate file?
   * Useful for when ran across different machines by multiple people.
-1. Add WithFlagsMixin class that would implement following stuff:
+1. Maybe update WithFlagsMixin class that would implement following stuff?
-  * .flags(*flags) method
-  * self.flags.extend(*flags) setup
   * if self.default_flags -> self.flags = self.default_flags + self.flags? need to think about this one more.
-  * Use it for vcs tasks and vcs and smth else?
+  * use it for VCS implementations?

 ## Project,ProjectExplorer,Files,Filters